+6. Where can I get income tax forms?

-The Mississippi Department of Revenue discontinued mailing personal income tax forms to taxpayers.
-With over 90% of the state's taxpayers now using a computer to file or to generate their return, it is no longer economically feasible for the agency to mail forms.
-Forms and instructions are available on the website, or forms may be picked up at any of the agency's district offices.
-Additionally, forms are available at public libraries across the state.
+Forms and instructions are available, at www.dor.ms.gov, or they may be picked up at any of the agency's district offices.
+Additionally, forms are also available at public libraries across the state.

-Failure to receive a form from the Department of Revenue does not relieve anyone from filing and reporting their state income tax.
-Paper forms may be printed and completed by hand, or completed on-line and printed.
-The on-line fill- in form does not provide mathematical assistance or other prompts, but it does allow the taxpayer to complete return information and print the form ready for mailing.
+Paper forms may be printed and completed by hand or completed on-line and printed.
+The on-line fill-in form does not provide mathematical assistance or other prompts, but it does allow the taxpayer to complete return information and print the form ready for mailing.
 Filing your return electronically can speed up your refund!